-In humans, the lesions depend on the type of fungus and the location of the body.
-Most commonly, lesions are red, raised, itchy, and sometimes scaly.
+In humans, ringworm presents quite differently, depending on the type of fungus and the location of the body.
+Most commonly, the lesions are red, raised, itchy, and sometimes scaly.
 If lesions are found on both your pet and yourself or a family member, treatment will be needed to prevent further contagion.

 Ringworm in the Environment

-For additional environmental ringworm tips, please see the University of Guelph Worms and Germs ringworm site.
+For additional environmental ringworm tips, please see the University of Guelph's Worms & Germs site.